Chemogoh Kevin Dzang

 Rear Admiral Chemogoh Kevin Dzang MSG (27 July 1941 — 29 December 2009) was born at Nandom in the Upper West Region of Ghana.
-He is a retired naval officer and a former Chief of Naval Staff of the Ghana Navy.
-He also served Ghana as a Secretary of State for Defence and an ambassador to Japan with concurrent accreditations to the Commonwealth of Australia, Papua New Guinea, Singapore, South Korea, Malaysia, New Zealand, Indonesia, the Philippines, Brunei Darussalam and Thailand.
+He was a naval officer and a former Chief of Naval Staff of the Ghana Navy.
+He also served Ghana as a Secretary of State for Defence and an ambassador to Japan with concurrent accreditation to the Commonwealth of Australia, Papua New Guinea, Singapore, South Korea, Malaysia, New Zealand, Indonesia, the Philippines, Brunei Darussalam and Thailand.

 Early life and education

 Born at Nandom in the Lawra-Nandom district of the Upper West Region of Ghana, Dzang was educated at the Nandom Local Authority Primary School from 1948 to 1953 and the Lawra Middle School from 1954 to 1955.
-Having passed the Common Entrance Examination, he was admitted to the Government Secondary School at Tamale from 1956 to 1960.
-After the General Certificate of Examination in less than five years, he opted to join the Ghana Armed Forces (Navy) rather than continue to the sixth form for which he was well qualified and given admission to pursue Science at the same Government Secondary School in Tamale.
+Having passed the Common Entrance Examination, he was attended the Government Secondary School at Tamale (now Tamale Senior High School) from 1956 to 1960.
+After the General Certificate of Examinations, he opted to join the Ghana Armed Forces (Navy) rather than continue to the sixth form for which he was well qualified and given admission to pursue Science at the same Government Secondary School in Tamale.
 In a highly competitive selection process, Dzang entered the Ghana Military Academy as an Officer Cadet in September 1960.
 While in the academy, he was confirmed a Naval Cadet and proceeded to the Britannia Royal Naval College, Dartmouth in South Devon, United Kingdom, in August 1961.
 Along with six other Ghanaian cadets, Dzang joined the British and other Commonwealth naval cadets for comprehensive training, starting as naval cadets to midshipmen at sea and acting sub-lieutenants.
 Dzang graduated from Dartmouth in 1964 and returned to Ghana for deployment within the Ghana Armed Forces.